nicglazkov/BrakeBeddingApp/README.md

 Here's a common brake bedding procedure:
 1. 20 light slowdowns from 42 mph to 18 mph, with 0.30 miles between each
 2. 10 medium slowdowns from 54 mph to 30 mph, with 0.62 miles between each
-3. 10 hard slowdowns (without activating ABS) from 72 mph to 30 mph, minimal distance
+3. 10 hard slowdowns (without activating ABS) from 72 mph to 30 mph, minimal distance between each
 4. Cool down by driving 6 miles with minimal braking

 ## Safety